jrcs3/Mermaid-Demo/vs-visio.md

 - Can be embedded in Azure Devops WIKI and Github Markdown
 ### The Bad
 - Less control: There is no way to put an object at a specific location
-- Inconsistancy: Different graph types have different syntax.
+- Inconsistancy: Different graph types have different syntax
+- Larger diagrams can get out of hand

 ## When to Use Which? (from Copilot)